-You’ll see a fair amount of genealogy humor implying that we might consider dead people more interesting than living ones.
+You’ll see a fair amount of humor implying that genealogists consider dead people more interesting than living ones.
 That’s not entirely true, at least for me, since I find people fascinating in general.

 However, if I had the time (and sometimes even when I don’t), I could spend hours looking up ancestors on the free site Findagrave.com.
 It’s among the best free genealogy research sites out there – chock full of information over and above what you’d expect to find.

 At first glance, you’ll find a site listing the information from people’s gravestones, and often photos of the grave markers as well.
 As you poke around, though, you’ll see that many entries also include additional notations.

 These may include full or partial newspaper obituaries, lists of other people in the person’s family with links to their Findagrave.com entries and even photos of the deceased.
 Some gravestones include military information, such as whether the person was a veteran of the Civil War, Revolutionary War or another conflict.

 This post may contain affiliate links; please read my disclosure here.